nus-cs2103-AY2324S1/ip/docs/README.md

 ### Unmark as done

-Chewy can unmark a task as done.\
+chewy can unmark a task as done.\
 Format: `unmark <task_id>`
 * `<task_id>` must be a valid index of a task in the task list